deshanadesai/acorns/readme.md

 ### Known problems

-- pycparser refuses to deal with headers
+- Support for nested loops is limited to two.
 - Does not currently support complicated data structures.

 ### Package Contents: